Upon discovering the work of Jose M.M. Senovilla

 Dear Prof. Dr. José M. M. Senovilla:

-If the Planck base units are real, might it be the transformation point that is defined as a singularity?
+If the Planck base units are real, might that the transformation point be defined?

 Is Planck Time the first unit of time?